by Annie Laukaitis

 Different features and functionality you may want in your ecommerce site will vary based on your business model and unique needs.

-Based on your set goals, create a list of features your ecommerce website needs.
-These should be closely aligned with your customer lifecycle.
+Based on your goals, create a list of features your ecommerce website needs.
+These should closely align with your customer lifecycle.

 For example, a startup or small business may not need to support multiple currencies, but this could be a crucial feature for a cross-border retailer.